-About twice a year, I stick to this routine for 12 weeks to further advance my strength.
+About twice a year, I stick to this routine for 12 weeks to further advance my strength and gain some muscle.
 It never fails to work wonderfully.
 The gains are extremely apparent and the efficiency is great.
 Personally, my focus is not on getting bigger and the only reason I do this program is because it makes me stronger.
 The better aesthetics are only a great side-effect of this training.
-The other benefit of this routine is that there are no exercises that tax the connective tissues such as straight-arm exercises or muscle ups.
+The other benefit of this routine is that there are no exercises that tax the connective tissues.

 How long does this take?